Child Health Now

 Over the course of the campaign, World Vision saw activity take place across the globe, with over 30 million actions taken and with dedicated campaigns running in more than 40 countries.
 It helped connect grassroots communities with national and global leaders and provided opportunities for them to voice their concerns and asks.

 Working in partnership was a key theme of the campaign.
 We worked with communities to improve the well-being and health of children, and aligned with other organisations to have a greater impact.
 We worked in collaboration with global bodies like the United Nations, the World Health Organisation and World Bank, and we’re proud to have been part of the “Every Woman, Every Child” movement to end preventable maternal, newborn and child deaths.

-As the campaign comes to its final year, we are now transitioning towards ensuring that all the results achieved up to date will act as a strong foundation for long-term advocacy that continues to gain ground in achieving the best possible outcomes around nutrition and health for children.
+The campaign continues to impact the world today as we work to ensure that all the results achieved to date act as a strong foundation for long-term work that continues to gain ground in achieving the best possible outcomes around nutrition and health for children.

 Child Health Now Campaign Report: Mobilising Millions to End Preventable Child Deaths

 Child Health Now pledged to amplify the voices of the most-affected people in communities where World Vision operates, to hold governments to account, and to join hands with partners to multiply the potential for impact.

 The third independent high-level assessment of World Vision International’s commitment to the UN Secretary-General’s Global Strategy for Women’s and Children’s Health, 'Every Woman Every Child'